Binary Search Algorithm

 low

-pointer to search the right half. - If the middle element is greater than the target, it adjusts the
+pointer to search the right half of the array. - If the middle element is greater than the target, it adjusts the

 high

-pointer to search the left half. - If the target is not found, it returns
+pointer to search the left half of the array. - If the target is not found, it returns

 None